tomaszgy/configuration/playbooks/roles/jenkins_analytics/README.md

 * `name`:  Name of the job in Jenkins.
 * `time_trigger`: A Jenkins cron entry defining how often this job should ran.
 * `removed_job_action`: what to do when a job created by a previous run of seed job is missing from current run.
 This can be either `DELETE` or`IGNORE`.
 * `removed_view_action`: what to do when a view created by a previous run of seed job is missing from current run.
 This can be either `DELETE` or`IGNORE`.
 * `scm`: Scm object is used to define seed job repository and related settings.
   It has the following properties:
   * `scm.type`: It must have value of `git`.
   * `scm.url`: URL for the repository.
-  * `scm.credential_id`: Id of a credential to use when authenticating to repository.
+  * `scm.credential_id`: Id of a credential to use when authenticating to the repository.
     This setting is optional.
 If it is missing or falsy, credentials will be omitted.
     Please note that when you use ssh repository url, you'll need to set up a key regardless